parport0/parport0.github.io/ddmi.md

 (And honestly, looking at the timing analysis, I am not sure this logic could fit in a faster clock rate needed for higher resolutions...)

-The parameters for this mode can be retreived from VESA DMT 1.0 rev. 13 page 21:
+The parameters for this mode can be retrieved from VESA DMT 1.0 rev. 13 page 21:

 ```